moadel321/Pipecat-Starter-Kit/README.md

 ## License

 This project is licensed under the BSD 2-Clause License.
-See the LICENSE file for details.

 ---